OrderN/CONQUEST-release/docs/input_tags.rst

 --------------------

 EXX.Alpha (*real*)
-    Fraction of exact exchange for the DF XC functional.
-As a result, a value of 1 yields to full EXX with no GGA exchange.
+    Fraction of exact exchange for the density functional XC functional.
+For example, a value of 1 yields to full EXX with no GGA exchange.

     *default*: 0.25